rodrigovillaca/cordova-emulator/README.md

 It's a menu selection for `cordova emulate` or `ionic cordova emulate` (it auto-detects ionic projects).
 Allow selecting the target using a user-friendly menu, very useful for testing on multiple os/devices.

+## Installation

 Install by running: `npm install cordova-emulator -g`

 If you are using nvm and old node versions, you might get an error similar to the following  when trying to run the first time: /usr/local/bin/cordova-emulator: No such file or directory

 If that happens you need to re-select your node version to update path.
 It happened when used it with a node 6.12.1 / ionic1 project.
 I needed to reload, not needed with node 10/12.

+## Usage
+Run the command `cordova-emulator` in a cordova/ionic project root folder (same place as you would run cordova emulate).

 ```shell
 $ cordova-emulator